 Passive vs active income

-One key distinction between buying and holding and flipping properties is that the former can provide you with an often tax free and largely passive income, while the latter offers more active and hopefully near instant profit.
+One key distinction between buying and holding and flipping cars is that the former can provide you with an often tax free and largely passive income, while the latter offers more active and hopefully near instant profit.
 Passive income comes from the appreciation you will see over time from your investments.
 It could be from stocks and bonds or from buying rental property and receiving rental income each month, provided you hire a good management company to handle all the tasks, such as finding tenants, maintenance, and taking care of collecting rent.

 Active income is money that you earn.
 That includes your salary, as well as profits you make flipping cars.
 Flipping is considered an active income, regardless of whether you are doing the physical labor of valeting or mechanical repairs or not.
 It is still a business or hobby that you meed to manage on a daily basis.
 Flipping isn’t just an investment strategy like buying and holding stocks or real estate.
 If you have a day job, keep in mind that your spare time will likely be taken up with all of the demands that flipping a car involves.